Lemoncode/webpack-by-sample/version 4/01 Styles/03 sass/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer (at least v 8.9.2).
-If you want to follow this step guides you will need to take as starting point sample _02 Import Bootstrap_.
+If you want to follow this step guides you will need to take as starting point sample _02 Twitter Bootstrap_.

 ## steps